Theophanes of Mytilene: Death

 Theophanes died in Rome, some time after 44 BC.
 After his death the Lesbians paid divine honours to his memory.
-Theophanes left behind him a son, Marcus Pompeius Theophanes, whom Augustine sent to Asia in the capacity of procurator, and at the time that Strabo wrote the younger Theophanes was one of the friends of Tiberius.
+Theophanes left behind him a son, Marcus Pompeius Theophanes, whom Augustus sent to Asia in the capacity of procurator, and at the time that Strabo wrote the younger Theophanes was one of the friends of Tiberius.
 The latter emperor, however, put his descendants to death towards the end of his reign, in AD 33, because their ancestor had been one of Pompey's friends, and had received after his death divine honours from the Lesbians.
 The people of Mytilene commemorated Theophanes as a hero after his death and put his portrait on their bronze coins.
 From the likeness a marble portrait of the man has been identified as well as dozens of his images in relief on the bottom of special bowls perhaps made to celebrate his posthumous status.
 Excavations both in the Castle of Mytilene and elsewhere in the town have uncovered a variety of them.